 The department has long been a leader in the communication discipline.
 That tradition of excellence continues today.
 In 2010, the National Research Council completed a comprehensive review of doctoral programs in communication.
 The Department of Communication at Illinois received outstanding scores in this review and was rated as one of the very best comprehensive programs in the discipline.
 This top ranking is due in large part to our dynamic and energetic faculty.
 Currently, we have 24 graduate faculty members in Communication, several of whom hold joint appointments in other units and departments.

 Our faculty members have a strong record of excellence in scholarship.
 Our research has been funded by grants from the National Institutes of Health, the National Science Foundation, the Department of Defense, and the National Endowment for the Humanities.
-Included in that funded research are prestigious CAREER awards for two member of our faculty.
-In the past several years, four of our faculty members have been named Helen Corley Petit Scholars by the College of Liberal Arts and Sciences, one has been named a Conrad Humanities Scholar, four have been fellows/associates of the Center for Advanced Study, and five have been fellows at the Illinois Program for Research in the Humanities.
+In the past several years, three members of our faculty have named Conrad Humanities Scholars by the College of Liberal Arts and Sciences, several have been fellows/associates of the Center for Advanced Study, and five have been fellows at the Illinois Program for Research in the Humanities.